Estats Units flag Estats Units: Entorn econòmic

 Nature of the Tax

 Sales Tax is levied by individual states at various rates.
-Forty-five states and the District of Columbia collect statewide sales taxes, while only 38 states collect local sales taxes and in some cases may rival or even exceed state rates.
+Forty-five states, the District of Columbia and Puerto Rico collect statewide sales taxes, while only 38 states collect local sales taxes and in some cases may rival or even exceed state rates.
 Consult the Tax Foundation website for more information.

 Tax Rate